 - Salt and pepper

-- Make the Sauce.
-Brown the meat in a large Dutch oven.
+- Make the sauce.
+Brown the meat in a large, heavy pot like a Dutch oven.
 Take your time and do this in batches.
 It could take as long as 20 minutes.
-Put all the browned meat back in the pot and then add the chopped onions and cook for another 3 to 4 minutes, then add the garlic and cook for another 2 to 3 minutes.
-Add seasonings – fennel seeds and pollen if using, oregano, basil — and mix well.
+Put all the browned meat back in the pot and then add the chopped onions and cook for another 4 to 8 minutes, then add the garlic and cook for another 2 to 3 minutes.
+Add seasonings – fennel seeds and pollen if using, oregano, basil, maybe a little cayenne if you want — and mix well.

 - Prepare the lasagna.
 Soak the lasagna noodles in hot water for 15 to 20 minutes.
 Preheat the oven to 350°F.

 - Meanwhile, mix the parsley with the ricotta cheese in a bowl.
-Grate the pecorino and shred the mozzerella.
+Grate the pecorino or parmesan and shred the mozzarella.
 Grate 1/2 a nutmeg into the ricotta.
 If you can’t find whole nutmegs, use 1 teaspoon.

-- To assemble, spread a good amount of the meat on the bottom of a standard 9-inch by 13-inch casserole pan.
+- To assemble, spread a good amount of the meat sauce on the bottom of a standard 9-inch by 13-inch casserole pan.
 Remove the lasagna noodles and lay on the meat sauce.
-Spread half the ricotta cheese mixture on the noodles, then half the mozzerella cheese, then 1/2 the percorino.
+Spread half the ricotta cheese mixture on the noodles, then half the mozzarella cheese, then 1/2 the pecorino.

 - To cook, cover the lasagna with foil.
 You might want to spray the underside first with non-stick spray so the cheese doesn’t stick to it.
 Bake covered for 25 minutes.
 Carefully take off the foil and bake for another 25 minutes.
-Let the lasagna rest for 10-15 minutes before serving with a strong red wine.
+Let the lasagna rest for 10 to 15 minutes before serving with a strong red wine.